Built Like Shawarma โ Why Al Pastor Is About Structure, Not Just Marinade

 - signature al pastor identity

-Without it, it’s just chili pork.
+Without it, itโs just chili pork.

 Vinegar + Sugar